-Get readers talking!
-Write a list of thought provoking questions—either added to the back of your book, shared in a handout, or easily available for download on your website.
-No yes or no questions.
-The goal is to spark a lively discussion!
+1. Provide topical and controversial discussion questions You need to get readers excited and talking about your book.
+Write a list of thought-provoking questions—either added to the back of your book, shared in a handout, or easily available for download on your website.
+No cut-and-dried questions.
+The goal is to spark a lively discussion.

-Think about themes in your book that may tie into your plot, characters, settings, food served, etc. to suggest fun and engaging book club event.
+2. Suggest creative ideas a book club meeting that tie in your book Think about themes in your book that may tie into your plot, characters, settings, food served, etc. to suggest fun and engaging book club event.
 Examples include:

-- a mystery dinner
+- A mystery dinner

-- planning a meal with food from the book’s setting — provide ideas and recipes
+- Planning a meal with food from the book’s setting — provide ideas and recipes

-- a field trip to a relevant museum
+- A field trip to a relevant museum

-- a volunteer project connected to themes in the book — animal shelters, veteran outreach, women’s shelters, health and mental health causes, having supplies available for a letter-writing campaign to affect legislation related to a theme in the book, etc
+- A volunteer project connected to themes in the book — animal shelters, veteran outreach, women’s shelters, health and mental health causes, having supplies available for a letter-writing campaign to affect legislation related to a theme in the book, etc

-- does a character have a cocktail they always drink?
+- Does a character have a cocktail they always drink?
 Taste test some variations

-- dressing in period costumes
+- Dressing in period costumes

+3. Offer to participate Book clubs can be starting points for author promotion.
 Meeting and talking with an author is often a great thrill for a book club.
 If you are local, offer to meet in person.
 Or, you can offer a phone call, FaceTime or Skype interaction.

-Be on time, share questions before the event, have some interesting points to share especially around events, research or life moments that inspired your book.
+Be on time, share questions before the event, have some interesting points to discuss especially around events, research or life moments that inspired your book.
 It’s a great opportunity to spark lively conversations, especially on controversial decisions by characters.
 Allow readers to ask you about your storytelling choices.

-Feel free to share items like bookmarks, postcards or other related marketing items.
+4. At the End Feel free to share items like bookmarks, postcards or other related marketing items.
 Some authors have (inexpensive) items with themes related to their book to share as giveaways from candy to temporary tattooes, stickers, tote bags, etc.

-This is also a great time to ask them to consider writing a review on their favorite site— Amazon, Barnes & Noble, Goodreads, etc. You can share a quick explanation of the importance of reviews for authors.
+It is also a great time to ask them to consider writing a review on their favorite site— Amazon, Barnes & Noble, Goodreads, etc. You can share a quick explanation of the importance of reviews for authors.
 If your book is stocked in a local independent bookstores, ask the store if they would provide a discount to book clubs.